 This short contribution addresses the National Security Commission on Artificial Intelligence (NSCAI) report recently published in the United States (US).
 This report marks an important step in defining the US’ future AI security policy and can be expected to influence the US position on questions relating to the regulation and prohibition of militarised AI.
 It also explicitly addresses the development of autonomous weapons systems and promotes viewpoints and arguments that require critical discussion.

 On 1st March 2021, the NSCAI submitted its final report to Congress.
 The 800-page long report is the output of a high-level commissioner panel that was established in 2018 with the mandate “to consider the methods and means necessary to advance the development of artificial intelligence, machine learning, and associated technologies to comprehensively address the national security and defense needs of the United States”.
-The NSCAI’s primary purpose was to inform and advise the federal government – principally the White House – but also Congress, on the USA’s “competitiveness” in artificial intelligence with a focus on security and defence.
+The NSCAI’s primary purpose was to inform and advise the federal government—principally the White House, but also Congress—on the US’ “competitiveness” in AI with a focus on security and defence.

 The work and recommendations of the Commission have gained attention in the context of the overall debate on the role and regulation of AI, not least because the Commission’s advice can be regarded as influential for future US policy in this area.
 In particular, the Commission’s findings are directly related to the ongoing debate about so-called autonomous weapons systems (AWS), also often denoted as ‘killer robots’.